Get a short-term van insurance quote from our partner

 - Position the mirrors so you have a clear view of the road around you.

-- Get yourself familiar with the controls – including the indicators, lights and windscreen wipers – before you set off.
+- Get familiar with the controls – including the indicators, lights, radio and windscreen wipers – before you set off.

-- Check out the gears – many newer vans have a sixth gear, which is there for motorway driving at higher speeds to increase your miles per gallon.
+- Check out the gears.
+Many newer vans have a sixth gear for motorway driving at higher speeds to increase your miles per gallon.

-Once you reach your destination, your next challenge is parking.
-Parking a van properly is what sorts the novices from the professionals.
-If you have a passenger, rope them in to help – or maybe even a willing passer-by.
-They can guide you as you reverse into a space.
+- Parking a van is what sorts the novices from the professionals.
+Ask a passenger or even a willing passer-by to help guide you in as you reverse or parallel park into the space.

 What happens if I have an accident while I’ve got temporary cover?